alexperronnet/openclassrooms-p11-kasa/readme.md

 ## Deployment

 The application is deployed on [Netlify](https://www.netlify.com/).
+You can find it [here](https://ap-openclassrooms-p11-kasa-v1.netlify.app/).

 ## License